GRIDAPPSD/gridappsd-state-plotter/README.md

 - -ang[le]: voltage angle plots should be created
 - -over[lay]: overlays simulation measurement and state estimate values in the same bottom plot instead of the default to plot the difference between simulation measurement and state estimate values
 - -match: only plot state estimates when there is a matching bus,phase pair in simulation measurements
-- -nom[inal]: plot nominal voltage magnitudes and angles instead of actual (default)
+- -comp[aritivebasis]: plot comparitive basis values.
+I.e., per-unit voltage magnitudes and relative to nominal voltage angles (default)
-- -act[ual]: plot actual voltage magnitudes and angles instead of the default nominal values
+- -phys[icalunits]: plot physical units for voltage magnitude and absolute values for voltage angles
-- -nonom[inal]: equivalent to -act[ual], nominal values are not plotted
+- -nocomp[aritivebasis]: equivalent to -phys[icalunits], comparitive basis values are not plotted
-- -min[maxmean]: plots minimum, maximum, and mean values over all bus,phase pairs for each timestamp (default if none from -bus, -conf, -all, nor -# are specified).
+- -stat[s][istics]: plots minimum, maximum, mean and standard deviation values over all bus,phase pairs for each timestamp (default if none from -bus, -conf, -all, nor -# are specified).
 Can be used in combination with -phase to report statistics for specific phases.
+The standard deviation is shown as a shaded range below and above the mean value.
+Minimum and maximum value ranges are shaded below and above the standard deviation ranges.
 - -bus: plots the specified bus name and phase comma-separated pair (no spaces) given as the argument that follows.
 The bus name alone may be given without a comma and phase and all phases that are present will be plotted, e.g. "-bus 150" will plot phases A, B, and C if present.
 Plotting combinations of bus,phase pairs is done by repeating the -bus option, e.g., "-bus 150,A -bus 160,A".
 Using -bus on the command line results in state-plotter-config.csv bus,phase pairs being disregarded.
 - -conf[ig]: read bus name and phase pairs from state-plotter-config.csv file in parent directory.
 Each line contains a bus name and phase comma-separated pair.
 The bus name alone may be given without a comma and phase and all phases that are present will be plotted.
 Lines starting with the character "#" are treated as comments and ignored as are blank lines.
 - -all: plots all bus,phase pairs disregarding any pairs specified by state-plotter-config.csv or the -bus option